Frequently asked questions

 - CGPA (“Cumulative GPA”) is the GPA in respect of courses attempted by a candidate (including failed courses) at the time of calculation.

-- GGPA (“Graduation GPA”) is the GPA in respect of courses attempted by a candidate (including failed courses) at the point of graduation, which is applicable to the 2017–18 (Year 1) intake and thereafter. *For students in the 2017–-18 intake and thereafter who have successfully completed six Common Core courses, the calculation of Graduation GPA is subject to the proviso that either five Common Core courses with the highest grades (covering all four Areas of Inquiry), or all six courses will be counted towards Graduation GPA, depending on which generates the higher Graduation GPA.
+- GGPA (“Graduation GPA”) is the GPA in respect of courses attempted by a candidate (including failed courses) at the point of graduation, which is applicable to the 2017–18 (Year 1) intake and thereafter. *For students in the 2017–-18 intake and thereafter who have successfully completed six Common Core courses with letter grades, the calculation of Graduation GPA is subject to the proviso that either five Common Core courses with the highest grades (covering all four Areas of Inquiry), or all six courses will be counted towards Graduation GPA, depending on which generates the higher Graduation GPA.

 Questions about unsatisfactory performance of studies